How To Create A Do Not Resuscitate Order (DNR)

-If you have a DNR, doctors, emergency medical service responders, and other health professionals are legally obligated to respect your medical decisions and may not attempt CPR, ACLS, or other life-saving techniques.
+If you have a DNR, doctors, emergency medical service responders, and other health professionals are legally obligated to respect your medical decisions and may not attempt CPR, advanced cardiac life support (ACLS), intubation, or other life-saving techniques.

 When A DNR Goes Into Effect

 A DNR only applies in situations where the patient’s heart or breathing has stopped.
 Even with a DNR, a patient may still receive medical treatments, medicines, surgeries, and procedures.

 A DNR must be completed with a doctor.
 Your doctor will provide you with your state’s DNR forms and will counter-sign the documents with you.

 Be aware that Advance Directives and Living Wills are not DNRs.
 Even if your Advance Directive or Living Will states that you wish not to be resuscitated, you need to fill out the specific DNR forms with your doctor.
 Without a proper DNR, doctors, emergency medical service responders, and other health professionals will attempt resuscitation if your heart or breathing stop.

 Helpful Tip: To have a complete Advance Directive, you need a Living Will and a Health Care Proxy (or Health Care Power Of Attorney).
 Creating a DNR does not mean that your Living Will can be ignored.
 You can have DNR and still receive life-support treatments.